-EA3 Framework Area Artifact # and Name NI-5: Network Center Diagram Goals & Initiatives The NI-5 artifact is an overhead diagram of the Products & information technology network center.
-Data & diagram can be part of the NI-4 set of blueprints, Information and is maintained electronically to support the Systems & numerous changes to network center(s) and server Networks 8 nfrastructure rooms that can be expected over a number of years.
-Example Network Administration Desk Rack 10 Rack တ 4 Rack Rack က ω Rack 3 Rack 8 Assembly/Repair Bench Rack 2 Rack 7 9 Rack (Test Bench HVAC Unit Parts Storage | Parts Storage Unit 2 Unit 1 Relationship to Other EA Frameworks
+NI-5: Network Center Diagram

+The NI-5 artifact is an overhead diagram of the information technology network center.
+This diagram can be part of the NI-4 set of blueprints, and is maintained electronically to support the numerous changes to network center(s) and server rooms that can be expected over a number of years.